Women in Forensic Computing

 The objective of this workshop and bootcamp series is to increase the interest of students and academically young researchers in digital forensic science as a career field or a research field.
 Another aim of this workshop is to increase awareness and appreciation of the achievements of women in the area of forensic computing/digital forensics and therefore this workshop wishes to be a forum to help women build their technical confidence and thereby attract more female researchers to the field.

-- Women in Forensic Computing Workshop 2022, to be held at the University of Oxford before the DFRWS EU 2022 conference.
+- Women in Forensic Computing Workshop 2023, to be held at the University of Bonn on March 20, 2023 before the DFRWS EU 2023 conference.

 - Women: The future of forensic computing?
 Workshop at DFRWS EU 2019, April 24, 2019, National Criminal Investigation Service (KRIPOS), Oslo, Norway, organized by Katrin Franke and Felix Freiling